 The board of directors of WorleyParsons Limited (Board) strives to ensure that WorleyParsons Limited (Company) and the entities it controls (Group) meet high standards of safety, performance and governance.
-The Group recognizes that it has responsibilities to its shareholders, customers, employees and suppliers as well as to the environment and the communities in which it operates.
+The Group recognizes that it has responsibilities to its shareholders, customers, people and suppliers as well as to the environment and the communities in which it operates.

 The Board has ultimate authority over, and oversight of, the Group and regards corporate governance as a critical element in achieving the Group's objectives.
-Accordingly, the Board has adopted appropriate charters, codes and policies and established a number of committees (Committees or Board Committees) to discharge its duties.
+The Board has adopted a set of values that underpins the Group's corporate culture: